-- 3.2(b) The mayor, or the chief executive officer in consultation with the mayor, may call an extraordinary meeting without the need to obtain the signature of two councillors to consider urgent business or in exceptional circumstance where the volume of business to be transacted at a given meeting requires an additional meeting. - 3.2(b) For the purpose of clause 3.2(b), urgent business is any matter that, in the opinion of the mayor or the chief executive officer, requires a decision by the council before the next scheduled ordinary meeting of the council.
+- 3.2(b) The Mayor, or the Chief Executive Officer in consultation with the Mayor, may call an extraordinary meeting without the need to obtain the signature of two Councillors to consider urgent business or in exceptional circumstance where the volume of business to be transacted at a given meeting requires an additional meeting. - 3.2(c) For the purpose of clause 3.2(b), urgent business is any matter that, in the opinion of the Mayor or the Chief Executive Officer, requires a decision by the council before the next scheduled Ordinary Meeting of the Council.